Keats/vincentprouillet/content/blog/overview-package-management-python.md

 ## My opinion

 I have only mentioned 3 tools but there are way more!
-I wouldn't be surprised if Python had the record of the highest number of tools dedicated to package and environment management for a programming language.
+I wouldn't be surprised if Python had the highest number of tools dedicated to package and environment management of any programming language.
 Since all those tools are written in Python themselves you still need to use Pip first to install them, globally sometimes.
 A better solution in my opinion would be to write the package manager in a language compiling down to a binary, solving the bootstrapping issue and being a good example of https://xkcd.com/927/.